 There is no magic formula.
 Complexity and services should yield differentiated pricing.
 However, in a world where most advisors deliver just another flavor of vanilla, consider the following service categories and approximate relative value.

 ASSET ALLOCATION

-Many wealth advisors use the same mean variance optimization models to derive their asset mix.
+The vast majority of wealth advisors use the same mean-variance optimization models to derive their asset mix.
 Over long periods of time there should be no meaningful difference in outcomes.

 INVESTMENT SELECTION